chalice-dev/aws-corpus/README.md

 ## Spidering / Crawling / Mirroring

 You should have the site by the same time the next day.
+Run this in `~`.

 `time wayback_machine_downloader --only '/^https:\/\/docs\.aws\.amazon\.com\/.+\/latest\/.+\.html$/' --exclude '/docs\.aws\.amazon\.com\/[a-z]+_[a-z]+\//' --concurrency 5 https://docs.aws.amazon.com`